osikazuzanna/morl4water/README.md

 you can build detailed water simulations and train or test your multi-objective reinforcement learning (MORL) agents in these settings.
 This guide will walk you through the key features of the tool.
 Please refer to the relevant sections based on your needs.

-Currently, we have three water systems implemented in a form of gym environments: Nile River Basin, Susquehanna River Basin and Omo River Basin.
+Currently, we have three water systems implemented in a form of gym environments: Nile River Basin, Susquehanna River Basin and Omo River Basin (under development).

 Our toolkit is designed in a modular way, allowing users to build their own systems.
 For the overview of the systems, please go to System Elements.